milakov/nnForge/examples/gtsrb/README.md

 	./gtsrb validate

-I got about 0.45-0.70% error rate on validation data for a single neural network.
+I got about 0.6-0.8% error rate on validation data for a single neural network.
-You could get 0.5% on 10 networks (./gtsrb train -N 10)